mbacho/shareroom/SAD/FEATURES.md

 * Can mention that I'm downloading a movie/series/game
 * Can mention that I've deleted a series/movie/game
 * Can specify the video quality of a series/movie I have
+* Can get notified when my friends add new stuff or change/delete their stuff